HeavyMedl/lists/README.md

 C{ **[x]|str -> [x]** } Pseudo type signature

 tail : [x]|str -> [x]
-- Takes an Array of Variables or String and produces an Array of Variables ([x]).
+- Takes an Array of Variables or a String and produces an Array of Variables ([x]).

 map : [x] -> f -> [x]
 - Takes an Array of Variables and a Function and produces an Array of Variables.